 Principle component analysis and biplots in Python

-Before getting myself in data science, something I remember being deeply impressed by was principal component analysis (PCA).
+Before getting myself in data science, something I remember being deeply impressed by principal component analyses (PCA).
 The graphical representation of variables and arrows seemed to be pure sorcery.
 Then I learned the R language as well as PCA basics, and sorcery became poetic mathematics.

 If you need an introduction to PCA, I recommend Josh Stramer's video on his StatQuest channel.
 Search on Youtube!